Falieson/react-typescript-meteor/Readme.md

 │   ├── /packages               # List of 3rd party ATMOSPHERE libraries and utilities
-├── /.vscode/                   # IDE configuration and typing build directory ├── /client/                    # Client-side only hooks ├── /node_modules/              # 3rd-party libraries and utilities
+├── /.vscode/                   # IDE configuration and typing build directory ├── /client/                    # Client-side only hooks ├── /docs/                      # Documentation about the repo not covered in this Readme.md ├── /node_modules/              # 3rd-party libraries and utilities
 ├── /public/                    # Static files which are copied into the /build/public folder ├── /imports/                   # The source code of the application